 The controller layout can be remapped to your liking.
 With that, here are some quick tips to help you not only win your races, but to build up your stock of cars.

-Choose the settings that best fit your experience in Gran Turismo 7
+Choose the settings that best fit your experience

 You are given three Assist Preset settings as you begin the game: Beginner, Intermediate, and Expert.
 They have features commensurate with the difficulty.
 Beginner gives the most help and leeway while Expert provides virtually no in-race assistance.